laura-architecture/how-to-use-laura/README.md

 The main object of this document is to present a step by step tutorial to guide and facilitate the work of those who intend to use the LAURA VM (Teixeira et al., 2017) to develop its own LAURA applied specific Wireless Sensor Network (WSN)/Internet of Things (IoT) final solution.

-The LAURA VM uses the technological choises initially proposed in <Paper awaiting approval>.
+The LAURA VM uses the technological choises initially proposed in [Paper awaiting approval].
 In order to use the VM, it is necessary to make some settings according to hardware platform which you intend to use, the network design and other aspects related to the applied final application and the enterprise environment.
-This tutorial is reproducing the experiment 3, available in section 5.3 in <Paper awaiting approval>.
+This tutorial is reproducing the experiment 3, available in section 5.3 in [Paper awaiting approval].
 Thus, is strongly recommended to read this study for better understanding of this tutorial

 #### 1.2 Target stakeholder

 This tutorial was developed to assist the developer or team of developers who wish to develop a LAURA applied specific WSN/IoT final solution based on LAURA architecture, using the ready to use LAURA VM with the technological choises made as described in section ‘4.4.
-LAURA Applied architecture’ <Paper awaiting approval>.
+LAURA Applied architecture’ [Paper awaiting approval].

 This tutorial can be used by anyone who has the specific knowledge required or compatible with the professional profiles as described in section ‘4.1.
-Stakeholders’ <Paper awaiting approval>.
+Stakeholders’ [Paper awaiting approval].
 In addition, this tutorial seeks to simplify and facilitate the use of the LAURA VM, demonstrating that it is relatively simple, requiring little knowledge of the lower level aspects that are usually performed by the WSN expert.

  #### 1.3 Network configurations, requirements and technical assumptions

  ##### 1.3.1 Network configuration and specifications used in the LAURA VM

- The LAURA VM is configured according to the specification and network settings used in the experiment 3, section 5.3 <Paper awaiting approval>.
+ The LAURA VM is configured according to the specification and network settings used in the experiment 3, section 5.3 [Paper awaiting approval].
 Table 1 presents WSN specification and some essential network configurations necessary to run the final application;

   ![image1](./assets/1.jpg)

+  > Table 1 - WSN specifications previously configured in the LAURA VM

   If you have a MIB600 obviously, your MAC address will be different.
 If you do not use MIB600 Gateways you can connect the Sink node directly to your computer via USB port.
 We used static IP address.
-The network topology used in the VM is the same used in experiment 3, as shown in Figure 9 in <Paper awaiting approval>.
+The network topology used in the VM is the same used in experiment 3, as shown in Figure 9 in [Paper awaiting approval].
 To assign an IP address to the Sink node you must use the ‘arp’ command.
 Follow the steps below to assign the IP address:
-- Open the terminal and run the command "arp -s <ip> <MAC>".
+- Open the terminal and run the command `arp -s <ip> <MAC>`.
 For example, to bind the IP address to the Sink node of WSN2 as previously shown in the Table 1, use the comand: "arp -s 192.168.2.202 00-20-4a-d2-d7-76";
 - After linking the IP to the Sink node, it must be accessed via telnet to test the connection.
 Execute the command ‘telnet 192.168.2.202 1’ to verify the connection to the WSN2 Sink node;
 - To verify the settings, execute the command ‘telnet 192.168.2.202 9999’;
 - To exit the settings, press 8 to exit without saving.